junbolau/rtg_sp22/README.md

 - Week 1: Basics of linear algebra and reduction techniques used in other areas
 - Week 2: Groups and its properties
 - Week 3: Primality tests and factorisation methods
+- Week 4: Elliptic curves and Lenstra's method of factorisation